Pairing Rounds

 If instead of "Mass Attack," you choose to panel a single event, you will see a similar screen that lets you choose the number of sections to use for each round:

 If you need more control over the pairing process, you also have the option of paneling only a single round, direct from the schematic.
-Use the Schemats menu to view the round you want to pair, then select "Panel this round only" from the sidebar to automatically panel that round.
-If you instead first create the number of sections you want to use with the "Create additional sections" box, the auto-paneler will split up students into that number of sections.
+Use the Schemats menu to view the round you want to pair, then select "Auto Section" from the sidebar to automatically panel that round.
+You will then be prompted to create the number of sections you want to use, and the auto-paneler will split up students into that number of sections.

 Your final option for paneling is to manually create the panels yourself.
 In most situations, this is unnecessary and more prone to error than using the automatic paneler, but is available if you need it.
-To use, view the round you want to panel in the Schematics menu, then choose "Manually panel round" from the sidebar:
+To use, view the round you want to panel in the Schematics menu, then choose "Hand Assignment" from the sidebar:

 Choose how many panels to create, then click Go.
 You will then be given a list of entries in the event, and will be asked to choose which panel each entry should be assigned to: